 The 80's saw a new generation come onto the scene as son-in-law Brian Wheat, AAF, PFCI took over the helm.
 Brian turned the carnation greenhouses into a garden center.

-Today, you see a modern building, large greenhouses and a satellite store at Good Samaritan Medical Center.
+Today, you see a modern building and large greenhouses.
 The family continues to invest in the community that has supported them for decades.
 There are four family members including a 4th generation grandson, Tanner Wheat managing the Garden Center.
 Owners Brian J. Wheat, AAF, PFCI is the Chief Executive Officer and leads the company, Sandi Yoshihara-Sniff, AIFD, AAF, CPF runs the florist and the wedding and events segment and Lori Wheat, AAF heads financial operations, marketing and merchandising.
 All four are active in the floral industry and the community, and employ 30 local citizens.

 The family relies on a strong team of managers, including:

 People often tell me that they would love to work in a flower shop.
 Yes, it's a happy place to be and it smells wonderful.
 The next comment is usually, but how do you work with your family every day?
 Well, the answer to that question is a little more complicated.